pandastrike/orca/README.md

 Tests are loaded into Orca via npm, giving the platform incredible flexibility.
 We kept Orca un-opinonated so that you can focus on writing tests for your product.
 Then just sit back while Orca fetches and deploys them automatically.

 ## Examples
-Check the README files within each `examples` subdirectory for detailed deployment examples.
+Check the README files within each subdirectory of [Examples](https://github.com/pandastrike/orca/tree/master/examples) for detailed deployment examples.
 The following sections aim to provide background and context for how Orca works.

 ## Architecture